-Some people have predominantly negative thoughts, e.g.: "I am always unlucky; nothing helps against fatigue; whatever I try, it only makes me worse; and I have to (instead of I want to)..."
+Some people have predominantly negative thoughts, e.g.: "I am always unlucky; nothing helps against fatigue; whatever I try, it only makes me worse; and I have to (instead of I want to)."

 Negative thoughts often arise automatically and it is very difficult to get rid of them.
-For example, look at the image on the previous page.
+For example, look at the image on page 21.
 Even if you know exactly how you are being deceived, it is still difficult to look at the photo in another way.
 Also, when having negative thoughts, you know that it is pointless to think that way, but the thoughts keep looming.

 Negative thoughts are also called non-helping thoughts or non-helping cognitions.
-In cognitive therapy people learn to distinguish non-helping and helping thoughts, change their thoughts, or accept their thoughts without being judgmental.
+In cognitive therapy people learn to distinguish non-helping and helping thoughts as well as to change thoughts or accept thoughts.
 This change in way of thinking is key to changing the course of life.